Unified Silla: History

 In 660, King Munmu ordered his armies to attack Baekje.
-General Gim Yu-sin, aided by Tang forces, defeated General Gyebaek and conquered Baekje.
+General Kim Yu-sin, aided by Tang forces, defeated General Gyebaek and conquered Baekje.
 In 661, he moved on Goguryeo but was repelled.
 Silla then fought against the Tang dynasty for nearly a decade.

 During its heyday, the country contested with Balhae, a Goguryeo–Mohe kingdom, to the north for supremacy in the region.
 Throughout its existence, Unified Silla was plagued by intrigue and political turmoil in its newly conquered northern territory, caused by the rebel groups and factions in Baekje and Goguryeo, which eventually led to the Later Three Kingdoms period in the late 9th century.

 Gyeongju remained the capital of Silla throughout the whole existence of the dynasty, which demonstrates the power of the governmental system employed in Silla.
-By using the “Bone Clan Class” system, a small group of powerful people (‘bone clan’) was able to rule over a large amount of subject people.
-To maintain this rule over a large number of people for an extensive period of time, it was important for the government to keep the unity of the bone system and hold the governed subjects in a low social status.
+By using the “Bone Clan Class” system, a small group of powerful people (the 'bone clan') was able to rule over a large number of subjects.
+To maintain this rule over a large number of people for an extensive period of time, it was important for the government to keep the unity of the bone-rank system and hold the governed subjects in a low social status.

 Despite its political instability, Unified Silla was a prosperous country, and its metropolitan capital of Seorabeol (present-day Gyeongju) was the fourth-largest city in the world at the time.
 Through close ties maintained with the Tang dynasty, Buddhism and Confucianism became the principal philosophical ideologies of the elite as well as the mainstays of the period's architecture and fine arts.
 Its last king, Gyeongsun, ruled over the state in name only and submitted to Wang Geon of the emerging Goryeo in 935, bringing the Silla dynasty to an end.